 Five spice powder is a blend of spices that is commonly used in Chinese and Taiwanese cuisine.
-Made from a mixture of star anise, cloves, Chinese cinnamon, Sichuan pepper, and fennel seeds, ground into a fine powder.
-Each mixture varies depending on the recipe, and are used to flavor a variety of dishes like meats, stews and marinades.
+It is made from a mixture of star anise, cloves, Chinese cinnamon, Sichuan pepper, and fennel seeds, that are ground into a fine powder.
+Mixtures vary depending on the recipe, but all are used to flavor a variety of dishes like meats, stews and marinades.
 Five spice powder has a warm, slightly sweet and savory flavor and is often used in small amounts to enhance the flavor of a dish without overpowering it, so make sure to not overdo it!

-Choose which veggies to add to your wraps!
-Try adding Shitake mushrooms for an earthy umami flavor that will contrast well to the crispness of the water chestnuts and green onion.
-Another alternative to add some meaty texture, is to use Chinese eggplant!
-Marinate your eggplant in soy sauce and use a similar technique as the tofu to make it more filling.
+Enhance these wraps with your favorite veggies!
+Try adding shitake mushrooms for an earthy umami flavor that will contrast well with the crispness of the water chestnuts and green onion.
+Or, for some meaty texture, use Chinese eggplant.

-This recipe uses Minute® Chicken & Herbs, but to make it vegan, try using our Minute® Ready To Serve Jasmine Rice instead.
-The aromatic jasmine rice will complement the other flavors well, while also keep it completely vegan!
+This recipe uses Minute® Chicken & Herb Seasoned Rice, but to make it vegan, try using our Minute® Ready To Serve Jasmine Rice, instead.
+The aromatic jasmine rice will complement the other flavors well, while also keeping the dish completely vegan!

-Add some protein with a Five Spice saucy tofu!
-Press extra firm tofu, coat in five spice seasoning and cornstarch, then fry in sesame oil, chili, and soy sauce for a delicious addition to this dish!
+Add some protein with a five spice saucy tofu!
+Press extra firm tofu, coated in five spice seasoning and cornstarch, then fry it in sesame oil, chili, and soy sauce for a delicious addition to this dish!